USF World News

 Both scholarship programs are administered by the Institute of International Education.
 According to Allan Goodman, President and CEO of IIE, "International education is one of the best tools for developing mutual understanding and building connections between people from different countries.
 It is critical to the success of American diplomacy and business, and the lasting ties that Americans make during their international studies are important to our country in times of conflict as well as times of peace."

-The Office of National Scholars identifies, recruits, and mentors high achieving students to apply for national merit scholarships across all disciplines.
+The USF Office of National Scholars (ONS) identifies, recruits, and mentors high achieving students to apply for national merit scholarships across all disciplines.
 The scholarships and fellowships are for creative, motivated, and academically strong students who are leaders in and out of the classroom.
-Students are encouraged to make an appointment online to speak with a scholarship adviser.
+Students are encouraged to contact ONS to speak with a scholarship adviser.